Table of Contents

 - Next, the writer modifies the copy.

-- Once finished, the writer changes the pointer to the data structure so as to make it point to the updated copy.
+- Once finished, the writer changes the pointer to the data structure so as to make it a point to the updated copy.

-changing the value of the pointer is an atomic operation, each reader or writer sees either the old copy or the new one: no corruption in the data structure may occur.
+Because changing the value of the pointer is an atomic operation, each reader or writer sees either the old copy or the new one: no corruption in the data structure may occur.

-Memory barrier is required to ensure that the updated pointer is seen by the other CPUs only after the data structure has been modified.
+A memory barrier is required to ensure that the updated pointer is seen by the other CPUs only after the data structure has been modified.

-Spin lock is coupled with RCU to forbid the concurrent execution of writers.
+Spinlock is coupled with RCU to forbid the concurrent execution of writers.